AustralianBioCommons/umccr-dictionary/docs/schemas/links.md

 ## Link subgroups

 If a single node instance needs to link to multiple parents, and the linking is related in some way, a link `subgroup` can be specified.
+The nature of how nodes are linked with a subgroup is by using a two boolean fields, `exclusive` and `required`, within the `links` block of the schema.

 This allows for the following scenarios: